sknadig/sknadig.dev/_pages/home.md

   - Kannada
   - Sanskrit

-Most of my work is in kaldi/K2, ESPnet, NeMo and some custom code in PyTorch ❤️ and TensorFlow 2^.
+Most of my work is in kaldi/K2, ESPnet, NeMo, and some custom code in PyTorch ❤️ and TensorFlow 2^.

 ---